Aloysius O'Kelly: Career

 O'Kelly traveled to Paris in order to enroll at the École des Beaux-Arts in 1874, where he studied under Bonnat and Gérôme.
 To enter the Gérôme's atelier was a great honour, however, the master was exceedingly strict and merciless in his criticism; such that a number of students could not last the distance.
 It is uncertain whether O'Kelly ever matriculated.

 From Gérôme, O'Kelly developed an interest in Oriental scenes.
-He traveled to Brittany in 1876 painting its aesthetic coastlines, fishing ports and villages.
+He traveled to Brittany in 1876, painting its aesthetic coastlines, fishing ports and villages.

 In October 1881, Charles Stewart Parnell, a member of Parliament and leader of the Irish Party, was arrested and imprisoned in Kilmainham.
 Two days following his arrest, Aloysius' brother, James J. O'Kelly, along with some other Party members, including John Dillon, were imprisoned where they remained until May 1882.
 A number of Aloysius' drawings during this period portrayed the political situation dealing with his brother's incarceration.

 Aloysius inevitably became embroiled in the murky and often secretive life of his brother.
 He began to paint and sketch political activists including members of the Land League.

 O'Kelly lived in Concarneau, Connemara and eventually the United States, painting rural scenes in the prior and city life in New York City.
-He knew Mark Twain, and painted a depiction of Huckleberry Finn, which the author inspected and commented on.
+In 1889, O'Kelly painted a depiction of Huckleberry Finn for Mark Twain.

 He died on 12 January 1936 in Poughkeepsie, New York.